How To Set Up a Peer Review Assignment

 Peer review assignments provide students with the opportunity to give feedback on each others’ work.
+With a Canvas peer review assignment, student names may be displayed to each other or you may opt to make the peer review process anonymous.
 You can also opt to provide students with a rubric they can use to grade and provide feedback on each others’ work.

 - You start the process of creating a peer review assignment by creating an assignment in your Canvas course.
 You can create an assignment either in the Modules area or Assignments area of your Canvas site.

 - When editing your assignment, check the box next to “Require Peer Reviews”

 - You will be presented with the option to Manually Assign Peer Reviews or Automatically Assign Peer Reviews

 - Manually Assign Peer Reviews - requires you to manually assign students to review other students’ work

 - Automatically Assign Peer Reviews - Canvas will randomly assign students to review as many peers as you specify